• Skip to primary navigation

 To be sure that your whipped cream is ready, use one of the following tests:

-• Lift the whisk and look at the peak's tip.
+• Lift the whisk and look at the tip of the peak.
 If you see a tiny point called a "bird's beak" (bec d'oiseau in French), the whipped cream is ready.

 Whipped cream with a tiny point on the tip of a hand whisk